John Haberstroh

 Post-Bacc, Classics, UCLA, 2015

-Panhellenism, Greco-Persian relations, ancient athletics, identity studies, food history
+Panhellenism, Greco-Persian relations, ancient athletics, identity, space and place

-John's dissertation is titled "Argos and the Sanctuaries of the Northeast Peloponnese: A Case of Epichoric Panhellenism," which focuses on Argos' relationship with the Sanctuary of Zeus at Nemea, Sanctuary of Poseidon at Isthmia, the Heraion of the Argolid, and the Asclepeion at Epidaurus.
-It focuses on Argos' attempts to control these sanctuaries through a combination of both "hard" and "soft" forms of dominance and influence at various points in Argive history.
-Chapters focus on foundation myths of the sanctuaries and festivals, administration of the sanctuaries and athletic contests, and patronage patterns at the sanctuaries.
-It covers the foundations of the sanctuaries in the 8th century BC through the Roman conquest of Greece in 146 BC.
-All of this work is part of a larger interest in the ancient and modern concept known as Panhellenism--the idea of collective Greek identity--and the hypothesis that ancient Panhellenism was much weaker than typically described in modern scholarship.
+John's dissertation is titled "Local Panhellenism in the Ancient Greek Sanctuaries of the Northeast Peloponnese" which focuses on the sanctuaries of Zeus at Nemea, Poseidon at Isthmia, Hera at Argos, and Asclepius at Epidaurus from a local rather than Panhellenic perspective.
+It focuses on the local forces in the shaping and histories of the sanctuaries.
+Chapters focus on foundation myths of the sanctuaries and festivals, administrative offices of the sanctuaries and athletic contests, and patronage patterns and building programs at the sanctuaries.
+The temporal scope ranges from the 8th century BC through the Roman conquest of Greece in 146 BC.
+This research is part of a larger interest in problematizing the modern notion of Panhellenism--the idea of collective Greek identity--by showing its limited applicability in antiquity.
 John is currently preparing an article on Book 7 of Xenophon's "Anabasis."
 In addition to this work, John has research interests in ancient athletics and long-distance runners--a extension of his passion for long-distance running.

 “The “Circle of Justice” and Gardens in the Achaemenid and Ottoman Empires,” Best Graduate Student Paper Award, Middle East and Islamic Studies, UC Riverside, 2017